yingShen-ys/academic-kickstart/content/project/rl-dependency/index.md

 date = 2018-02-27T00:00:00

 # Project summary to display on homepage.
-summary = "Trained a reinforcement learning agent to perform non-greedy decoding with transition-based dependency parser by considering the future rewards."
+summary = "A reinforcement learning agent to perform non-greedy decoding with transition-based dependency parser by considering the future rewards."

 # Tags: can be used for filtering projects.